brillout/wildcard-api/readme.md

 ## Usage

-1. Add the Wildcard routes to your Node.js server.
+1. Add Wildcard to your Node.js server.

    With Express:
    ~~~js